 During this required semester course, the learner will be provided with the opportunity to develop skills related to healthful living.
 Skill development occurs both through study of the skill, and application of the skills, related to healthful living topics and behaviors.
 Selfesteem building, behavior self-management, and communication skills are integrated with course content.
-Course content includes facts related to stress management, alcohol and other drugs, nutrition/weight management, protection of self and others, \Family Living, Human Sexuality and Ethical Behavior, relationships and personal fitness.
+Course content includes facts related to stress management, alcohol and other drugs, nutrition/weight management, protection of self and others, Reproductive Health and Safety Education (RHASE), relationships and personal fitness.

-\Healthful Living Grade 9 Note: Family Living, Ethical Behavior and Human Sexuality (FLEBHS) curriculum is designed to implement North Carolina General Statute 115C-81, Guidelines for Instruction Regarding Abstinence until Marriage and Sexually Transmitted Diseases, Including HIV/AIDS.
-FLEBHS lessons enable adolescents to develop the skills needed to practice abstinence until marriage, to know the consequences of sexual intercourse and know why it is inappropriate at their age.
-FLEBHS curriculum is designed to help adolescents understand themselves as sexual beings, and to utilize this knowledge in a responsible manner.
+Healthful Living Grade 9 Note: Reproductive Health and Safety Education (RHASE) curriculum is designed to implement North Carolina General Statute 115C-81, Guidelines for Instruction Regarding Abstinence until Marriage and Sexually Transmitted Diseases, Including HIV/AIDS.

+RHASE lessons enable adolescents to develop the skills needed to practice abstinence until marriage, to know the consequences of sexual intercourse and know why it is inappropriate at their age.
+RHASE curriculum is designed to help adolescents understand themselves as sexual beings, and to utilize this knowledge in a responsible manner.
 It also provides adolescents with opportunities to look at issues, identify feelings and clarify family personal values before they make decisions related to relationships and sexual behaviors.
 Instruction includes more than basic biological facts about reproductive anatomy and physiology.
 It deals with sexuality issues and how they impact the total person.
 It also encourages communication between teens, parent(s)/guardian(s), peers and significant others about sexuality.
-If the parent/guardian does not wish for their child to participate in the FLEBHS unit, the student exemption form must be signed by the parent/ guardian.
-The Request for Student Exemption form can be found in the FLEBHS Parent Packet, which is sent home with every student two weeks prior to FLEBHS instruction.
+If the parent/guardian does not wish for their child to participate in the RHASE unit, the student exemption form must be signed by the parent/ guardian.
+The Request for Student Exemption form can be found on the CMS web site (www.cms.k12.nc.us) located on the Health and Physical Education page under "Documents."
 The alternative unit of study consists of an individual contract of activities, essays and projects dealing with the study of health, (i.e. the history of health, care of teeth, consumer health education, disease, systems in the human body, smoking, old age, and medical procedures).